 3. Establishing priority order

-As a general guide to help you put the debts you find in priority order – first in priority comes secured debts, such as mortgage repayments.
+As a general guide to help you put the debts, you find in priority order.
+The first priority is secured debts, such as mortgage repayments.
 Secondly come priority debts, such as income or council tax.
 Third comes unsecured debts, such as credit card bills or utilities.

-The first thing to remember is that you, as an executor or administrator of the estate, cannot be held personally responsible for debts that the deceased took out on their own.
-Nor can any spouse, partner, child, or other relative.
+The first thing to remember is that you, as an executor or administrator of the estate, cannot be held personally responsible for debts that the deceased took out independently.
+Nor can any spouse, partner, child, or other relatives.
 If the deceased took out personal loans or unsecured loans and there isn’t enough money in their estate to pay them, the chances are the balance of the loan will be written off.

-The only debt that will be pursued beyond the value of the estate is debt that had multiple signatories, a guarantor, or was secured against an asset such as a car or a home.
-These are independent of the estate – so the other signatories will become liable to take the deceased’s share of any remaining debt, and whatever the loan was secured against can be repossessed and sold to cover the outstanding debt.
+The only debt that will be pursued beyond the estate’s value is debt that had multiple signatories, a guarantor, or was secured against an asset such as a car or a home.
+These are independent of the estate – so the other signatories will become liable to take the deceased’s share of any remaining debt.
+Whatever the loan was secured against can be repossessed and sold to cover the outstanding debt.

-The important thing to do is not panic – despite what you might think, and how some people portray them, most companies will be very receptive to you making an effort to contact them to resolve the debt of a deceased person.
-They will give you any help and assistance they can, make it as simple as possible to understand what’s owed, and how you can go about making the necessary payments.
-In many cases the debt will simply be cancelled.
+The important thing to do is not panic – despite what you might think and how some people portray them, most companies will be very receptive to you making an effort to contact them to resolve a deceased person’s debt.
+They will give you any help and assistance they can, make it as simple as possible to understand what’s owed and how you can go about making the necessary payments.
+In many cases, the debt will be cancelled.

 If you’re worried about leaving debt for your loved ones to deal with after you die, be sure to keep your finances in the best possible order.
 Repay loans as timely and efficiently as possible.
 Keep your financial records in a clear, easily accessible file – to make it simple for the executor of your estate to understand what is still owed if they need to determine your levels of debt and how much is still outstanding.